Health

 The Bottom Line

 There’s more hope than ever before.
 Combining prevention and early detection strategies can ensure you give yourself the best chance at not just healthy breasts but a healthy body (and life!).
-So, incorporate breast health self-awareness to your self-care routine, and spread the word!
+So, incorporate breast health self-awareness into your self-care routine, and spread the word!